hackclub/hackclub/workshops/find_bigfoot/README.md

 ![](img/bigfoot_background.png)

 When you are done, or if you are simply really stuck, here is a [sample solution](examples/index3.html).
-(But there are other ways to add the background image, so if you're solution doesn't match mine, that's OK.)
+(But there are other ways to add the background image, so if your solution doesn't match mine, that's OK.)

 ### Setting Bigfoot's location